 Minneapolis Works provides one-on-one job counseling, employment leads, resume preparation, internet access, and interview coaching for Minneapolis residents, as well as limited transportation and clothing support.

-Urban League Twin Cities is accepting applications for its Pathways To Prosperity IT training program.
+Urban League Twin Cities is accepting applications for its Urban Tech Jobs Program 2.0 IT training program.
 The program is free to all participants.
 Upon completion of the program, participants have the potential to earn starting salaries of $40,500 to $65,000 in the rapidly-growing IT field.

 Instructors from Minnesota Computers For Schools provide virtual training in CompTIA Fundamentals, CompTIA Essentials (Cisco) and CompTIA A-plus.
 Participants can earn industry recognized credentials in all three curriculums.